 - It's super easy to make - Peel the potatoes and boil them until they're soft and mashable.
 Then in a separate small pan gently toast the garlic, chilli and rosemary in some olive oil and just combine the two, mashing everything together.

 - It looks fancy enough for company - Do you agree?

-- It freezes like a dream – I’m always very unconvinced about frozen mashed potato (that’s the regular kind), as it seems to go watery and a bit grey.
+- It freezes like a dream - I'm always very unconvinced about frozen mashed potato (that's the regular kind), as it seems to go watery and a bit grey.
 But this Sweet Potato Mash handles the freezing really well.
-In our previous life in the UK where we ran a catering business, this was one of the most popular side dishes in our range of frozen ready meals.
-Can’t say fairer than that.
+In my previous life in the UK where I ran a catering business, this was one of the most popular side dishes in our range of frozen ready meals.
+Can't say fairer than that.